Making the industry’s

 At just 1,255 grams, the weight of the new 303 is virtually unchanged from its predecessor and remains one of the lightest carbon wheelsets anywhere.
 Its 45 mm-deep rim outperforms much deeper rims with a traditional V-shaped cross-section.
 And yet, because Firecrest technology allows us to manipulate the wheel’s center of pressure, the new 303 handles like a box-section rim.
 It’s ultra-stable, and suitable for even the windiest days.

 And because the 303’s new 26.45 mm-wide brake track (at center) has been optimized for wider tires, the ride quality is better than ever.
-Our Tangente latex tubular tires, available in 21 mm and 23 mm, are the perfect match for the rims.

 The new wheels retain all the small details that make Zipp wheels what they are.
 Exposed spoke nipples sit in the aerodynamic shadow of the rims, keeping serviceability simple without compromising speed.
 And our signature ABLC™ rim dimples squeeze every last second of performance possible.

 To complete the package, Zipp® has refined its venerable 88/188 hubset, reshaping the hub body and pushing the non-drive-side flange and bearing out by 7.5 mm on the rear hub to increase overall stiffness and strength.
 The wheelsets come with two decal options, the stealthy Beyond Black or the distinctive Classic White decals.
 Both decal options feature black anodized hubs, black spokes and black nipples.